Sweet Sweetback's Baadasssss Song: Plot

 The bikers leave the men in their club to await a member of the all black East Bay Dragons who will get them to Mexico.
 During the night, the club is raided by two policemen with drawn guns.
 Sweetback resists arrest and kills both officers in self-defense, but Mu-Mu is badly wounded.
 The next morning, the Dragon arrives, but his motorcycle can only carry one; Sweetback asks him to take Mu-Mu, as the activist is their future.

 As Sweetback and Mu-Mu continue to evade arrest, pressure mounts on the police; the police chief warns his staff that the fugitives' example could prompt a black uprising.
 The police badly beat up a black man sleeping with a white woman, believing him to be probably one of the fugitives, and that he deserves a beating in any case.
 Later, Beetle, now in a wheelchair following the police brutality, is brought to the morgue to identify a body believed to be Sweetback and smiles when he sees it is someone else.
 As the police trawl black areas for him, they find Sweetback's biological and rather confused mother, who reveals that his birth name is Leroy.

 Sweetback pays a hippie to switch clothes with him, deceiving a police helicopter which sends a patrol car in pursuit.
 Sweetback was also wounded in the shootout and both stows away and hitches rides on trucks and a train heading south.
 Running through arid country, he survives by drinking from a puddle and eating a lizard.
 When police hear he might be at a rural hippie musical event, he successfully disguises himself by simulating sex in the bushes.
 He is later spotted and police borrow a farmer's hunting dogs to track him.
-Realising he will cross the border before they reach him, a policeman releases the dogs, expecting them to catch and kill him.
+Realizing he will cross the border before they reach him, a policeman releases the dogs, expecting them to catch and kill him.
 However, at the Tijuana River, Sweetback stabs the dogs and escapes into Mexico, swearing to return to "collect some dues".